ArCiGo/PipedriveDemo/README.md

 I developed the code using a Mac, but it should work on a PC.

-> .NET Core 3.1, or higher, is needed to run the project.
+> .NET Core 3.1, or higher, is required to run the project.

 The following steps can be executed using a terminal (I use [hyper](https://hyper.is/)).